Life imprisonment in New Zealand: Murder

-(i) in any other exceptional circumstances.

-(2) This section does not apply to an offender in respect of whom an order under section 86E(2)(b) or (4)(a) or 103(2A) is made.

 Circumstances where life imprisonment might be deemed manifestly unjust include mercy killings, suicide pacts, and "battered defendants" who were subjected to "prolonged and severe abuse".
 It also includes some cases where the murderer was aged 25 or less, as young people "tend to have poor impulse control and difficulty in regulating emotions".

-There is no minimum age for imposing life imprisonment.
+There is no minimum age for imposing life imprisonment, although those under 18 may not be sentenced to life without parole.
 The youngest people sentenced to life imprisonment in New Zealand were aged 13 years at the time of the offence.